 The oldest fortress of Rapa

 Morongo Uta is massive fortification.
-It is located on a smaller mountain summit, rising 258 m (381 m?) above the sea level and surrounded by very steep slopes and cliffs.
+It is located on a smaller mountain summit, rising 258 m (381 m?) above sea level and surrounded by very steep slopes and cliffs.

 Not too far, 1.3 km to the south-east is located the next hillfort – Tevaitau, and similar distance to the north-west – Pukutaketake hillfort.

 Morongo Uta contains a central watchtower, which is surrounded by tiers of stone-faced terraces.
-Below are terraces which were used for housing – here have been found large number of basalt adzes and poi pounders.
+Below are terraces which were used for housing – here have been found a large number of basalt adzes and poi pounders.
 These houses were not impressive – according to early European visitors, Rapans had to walk on knees and hands inside them.
 Fortifications had wooden palisades and defensive ditches.

 Arrival of Europeans and decline of Rapan culture